 Used alone or in addition to a “no trespassing” sign, a fence clearly marks where your property begins and other property ends.
 It’s prudent to get your neighbors’ permission for a fence.
 Sometimes property lines are unclear or in dispute, so talking to your neighbors before beginning construction of a fence will eliminate any misunderstandings.
 Property owners also need to check on any ordinances or regulations about fence construction in their municipality.
 Permits may be needed.

 In general, good lighting is a deterrent to trespassing.
 Many trespassers may be tempted to come onto your property if they cannot be seen, especially at night.
 This is especially true if they are trespassing with the intent to commit vandalism, theft, or other crimes.
 If they can be seen, they might think twice about trespassing.
-Homeowners should install security and motion-sensored lights on the exterior of their home to deter trespassers and criminal activity.
+Homeowners should install residential security and motion-sensored lights on the exterior of their home to deter trespassers and criminal activity.
 Likewise, business owners should utilize security lights on the exterior of their commercial properties and parking lots to deter trespassing and criminal activity and to enhance safety.

 Security cameras, especially if they are placed where potential trespassers can see them, also serve as deterrents.
 In addition, if a trespasser does commit vandalism or theft, or is injured in an incident, security cameras will provide footage is evidence of what happened.
 If the case comes to court, footage obtained on a security camera may be used as evidence.